emteknetnz/silverstripe-rest-api/README.md

     .then(responseJson => console.log(responseJson));
 ```

 When working with non-public API endpoints you may wish to disable the csrf token check so that you can quickly test `GET` queries in your browsers location bar.
 You can do this by calling `SecurityToken::disable()` in `app/_config.php`, though if you do this be very careful this isn't then disabled in production too.
-To be safe, wrap this in a check to an environment variable which you then define if your personal .env file, for example:
+To be safe, wrap this in a check to an environment variable of your choosing that you set in your local .env file, for example:

 ```php
 use SilverStripe\Core\Environment;